 In terms of average net loss / gain over the three-year period under investigation, we see that at national level there was an average gain of 46 lecturing staff and at the provincial level a net gain of 42, which is higher than the national average.
-This college also shows a net gain in staff of 54.
+No data was available regarding this aspect for Buffalo City FET College.